sasaki77/cauliflow/docs/overview/file.md

 Multiple filters can be chained together, where the output of one filter is passed as the input to the next.

 For example, `{{ {"key1": 1, "key2": 2} | dict_keys }}` returns `["key1", "key2"]`.

+For more information about each filter, see [Filters page](../filters.rst).

 ### Operators